Rules

 Article VIII: Sportsmanship

-9.03 Hourly weigh-ins are held each day at 8:00-9:00 a.m., 9:00-10:00 a.m., 10:00-11:00 a.m., 11:00 am -12:00 p.m., 12:00-1:00 p.m., 1:00-2:00 p.m, 2:00-3:00 pm.
-These are the weigh-in hours but are subject to change due to weather, seasonal changes, etc. Please check the event pages for exact weigh-in times. *Summer weigh-in times are 7am-2pm.
+9.03 Hourly weigh-ins are held each day at 8:00-9:00 a.m., 9:00-10:00 a.m., 10:00-11:00 a.m., 11:00 a.m.-12:00 p.m., 12:00-1:00 p.m., 1:00-2:00 p.m., and 2:00-3:00 p.m.
+These hours are subject to adjustment due to weather, daylight, or operational conditions.
+Participants must verify exact weigh-in times on the official event page.
+Summer weigh-in hours are 7:00 a.m.-2:00 p.m.

-9.11 Every effort must be made to keep bass alive including proper livewell aeration, treatment and temperature management.
-You may not weigh a dead fish.
+9.11 Every effort must be made to keep bass alive, including proper livewell aeration, use of treatment additives, and temperature management.
+Participants may not weigh a dead fish.
+Repeated submission of non-viable fish may result in penalties or disqualification at the discretion of the Event Director.

 Article X: Communications

 10.01 Participant’s entry into an Event via mail, facsimile, online or onsite represents your express consent to receive email, phone, and text message communication from the Event Organizer and any of its successors, directors, members, officers, agents, contractors, affiliates, employees, sponsoring agencies, sponsors, and/or advertisers before, during, and after an Event.
 Participants who remain in the Event Organizer database after an Event understand and acknowledge that they will receive ongoing communication.
 To initiate communication with the Big Bass Tour via text, you may text us at 877-958-8687 and we will communicate with you via text and answer any questions you may have.
+In order to discontinue communications, it is Participant’s responsibility to notify the Event Organizer in writing to opt out of the Bass Pro Shops Big Bass Tour’s mail, email, text message, and other databases.
+Privacy Policy and Terms and Conditions

 10.02 Text message updates and Event communication is an added value service provided by the Event.
 The Event and the Event Staff can NOT guarantee delivery of any text messages or communications.
 It is the Participant’s responsibility to manually enter themselves into the text system.
 Some carriers/providers block text messaging services and it is the Participant’s sole responsibility to check with his/her respective provider to determine text delivery services.
 If Participant is unable to receive text messages, please contact your provider prior to the Event or you may utilize the Event Organizer live leaderboard.
 If you have ever opted out of our text system we can NOT put you back into our system and you will NOT receive text updates unless YOU put yourself back into the system with the keyword.
 If you have opted out previously some carriers will NOT allow you to re-enter yourself into the system and you will have to use the Live Leaderboard link on the website.